We chose this animal to be our pet.

 It is a wonder any sun is left.

 I did not ask for pleasure, but there it was,

 interrupts and punctuates the day

 Cat who cut the sun down from the sky

 There must be one of us that you prefer.

-Katie Peterson, “Adam Waking” from This One Tree, published in 2006 by New Issues/Western Michigan University.
+Katie Peterson, "Adam Waking" from This One Tree.
+Copyright © 2006 by Katie Peterson.
+Reprinted by permission of New Issues Press.

 Source: This One Tree

 (New Issues Press, 2006)